skiphansen/chirp/README.md

 modern system (Windows 10 VM running under Windows 11), I see little reason in expending further effort with this driver.

+# Usage

+If you are already using a recent version of Chirp you can enable deverloper mode and manually load the Waris [driver](https://github.com/skiphansen/chirp/blob/waris_py3_port/chirp/drivers/Waris.py).

+You can run also run the entire project in the usual way.

+See the [CHIRP](https://www.chirpmyradio.com) website for documentation.

 # Converting 450-520 Mhz to 440-510 Mhz

 I've added an auto convert function to the driver.
 When you download the tuning